browserengineering/book/book/animations.md

 of the *event loop* first introduced [in Chapter 2][eventloop-ch2] and evolved further [in Chapter 12][eventloop-ch12].
-What's new in this chapter is that we finally have enough tech built up to actually create meaningful, practical animnations.
+What's new in this chapter is that we finally have enough tech built up to actually create meaningful, practical animations.

 And the same happened with the web.
-A whole lot of the API of proper animations, from the `requestAnimationFrame` API to CSS-native animations, came onto the scene only in the decade of the [2010s][cssanim-hist].
+A whole lot of the API set pof proper animations, from the `requestAnimationFrame` API to CSS-native animations, came onto the scene only in the decade of the [2010s][cssanim-hist].